Call 911 if you or someone else is in danger.

 - a specific description of what happened.

 The University's ability to investigate hazing, enforce policy, and protect students depends accurate and specific reports.
 You are encouraged to provide as much specific detail as possible so that the reported behavior can be addressed.

 - To speak with someone about your concern, call the Behavior Concerns Advice Line (BCAL) 512-232-5050.
 Callers can remain anonymous.

 - Hazing is a crime that can be reported to the University of Texas at Austin Police Department.

-You can report hazing anonymously, however Student Conduct officers may not be able to complete their investigation without being able to speak to the person who made the report.
+Hazing can be reported anonymously, however Student Conduct staff may not be able to complete their investigation without being able to speak to the person who made the report.

 To make an anonymous report:

 - submit an anonymous BCAL report online, or